-What are the basic components of a special education infrastructure?
+What are the BASICS components of a special education infrastructure?

 Beliefs